Breaking News | FG To Re-Engineer The Economy Through Transport- Minister

 The News Agency of Nigeria (NAN) reports that the Minister was in Kano to inspect the Dala Inland Dry Port.

-The Minister also inaugurated the North-West Directorate Office of the Nigeria Shippers Counci
+The Minister also inaugurated the North-West Directorate Office of the Nigeria Shippers Council.

 Comments